 Derivative is a product whose value is derived from the value of it’s under lying assets.
-This underlying entity can be an Equity, Commodities, Currency and Interest rate.
+This underlying entity can be an Equity trading, Commodity trading, Currency trading and Interest rate.
 It can be used for hedging, speculation and arbitrage opportunities.

 Know the types of Derivatives

 Futures: A futures contract is an agreement between two parties to buy or sell an asset at a certain time in the future at a certain price.